qingnanl/gsdensity/README.md

 2. (9/17/22) For MacOS with M1 chip, the tool can be installed with the intel build R, but not for the arm64 version of R. This has been tested with an M1-2020 computer.

 3. (9/25/22) Now we provide statistical test for spatial relevance of gene sets with 'compute.spatial.kld' and 'compute.spatial.kld.df' functions.

+4. (2/27/22) Now we added a tunable parameter, "restart", for network propagation.
+In most cases, using the default (0.75) will give reasonable results.
+When the gene list is very small or many genes from the list are undetected, and the user still want to find the relatively most relevant cells, please consider setting a lower "restart", e.g., 0.5.
+This will let the propagation go farther.